-- A. Educational Functioning Level (EFL)-The EFL gain is the advancement of educational level by making measurable improvement in educational attainment as measured by a pre- and post-test. - B. Secondary Transcript/Report Card-The Secondary Transcript/ Report Card is a transcript or a report card of a student in High School (HS), High School Equivalency Diploma (HSED), or a GED program demonstrating that they achieved a D- or above for all classes taken and are in good academic standing. - C. Post-Secondary Transcript/Report Card-The Post-Secondary Transcript/Report Card is a transcript or a report card demonstrating the following based upon enrollment status: - Full Time Student-completion of a minimum of twelve (12) hours for one semester. - Part Time Student-completion of a minimum of twelve (12) credit hours over the course of two (2) consecutive semesters during a program year. - D. Training Milestone-The milestones would include appropriate measuring merits of successes throughout a person's career from preparation for job entry to job retention/advancement, and, as necessary, retraining/reemployment. - Satisfactory or better progress towards skill advancement while participating in an OJT, Registered Apprenticeship program or Business Enterprise program. - E. Skills Progression- Successful passage of an exam required for a particular occupation or progress in attaining trade-related benchmarks.
-Examples include passing Career Readiness Certificate (CRC) or National Counselor Examination (NCE) exams, obtaining Commercial Driver's License (CDL), and passing a welding certification exam.
+- A. Educational Functioning Level (EFL) Gain-An EFL gain is the advancement of educational level by making measurable improvement in educational attainment as measured by a pre- and post-test.
+An example would be moving from a 9th grade reading level to a 10th grade reading level.
+The test typically used for this could include the TABE and/or any State Florida Standardized Test. - B. Secondary Transcript/Report Card-The Secondary Transcript/ Report Card is a transcript or a report card of a student in High School (HS), High School Equivalency Diploma (HSED), or a GED program demonstrating that the student achieved a D- or above for all classes taken and are in good academic standing. - C. Post-Secondary Transcript/Report Card-The Post-Secondary Transcript/Report Card is a transcript or a report card demonstrating the following based upon enrollment status: - o Full Time Student-completion of a minimum of twelve (12) hours for one semester.

+- Part Time Student-completion of a minimum of twelve (12) credit hours over the course of two (2) consecutive semesters during a program year. - D. Training Milestone-Satisfactory or better progress towards skill advancement while participating in an OJT, Registered Apprenticeship program or Business Enterprise program. - E. Skills Progression-Skills progression is successful passage of an exam required for a particular occupation or progress in attaining trade-related benchmarks, such as passing Career Readiness Certificate (CRC) or National Counselor Examination (NCE) exams, obtaining Commercial Driver's License (CDL), and passing a welding certification exam.